 Riomaggiore is the first town in Cinque Terre.
 It’s full of fried seafood cones, colorful houses and amazing ocean views.
 Although I didn’t spend much time in Riomaggiore myself, it’s known as one of the best places to watch the sunset in Cinque Terre.

 Grab a pizza or a seafood cone and savour it on the rocks while watching a spectacular sunset over the Italian coast.
+One of the things to do in Riomaggiore is to take a small group cooking class at a local’s home.

 Manarola

 When most people think of Cinque Terre, Manarola is usually the picturesque hilltop town that comes to mind first.
+This is also a beautiful place to watch a sunset.
+You can also enjoy the beauty of Cinque Terre on a boat tour during the golden hour.

 Having aperitivo at Nessun Dorma with a view of Manarola and the Gulf of Genoa is one of the very best things to do in Cinque Terre.